Copyright © Astronomy Roadshow All rights Reserved

 So if communications between earth and the moon with small antennae are impossible, then what about other deep space vehicles?
 The first probe reached Mars in 1962.
 Viking 1 & 2 landed on Mars in 1976.
 They were more than 100 times further away than the moon and yet these spacecraft transmitted data for years... or do they claim these were fake too?

 If anyone doesn't understand something, don't guess, just buy a book on it (above), attend a lecture, or better still visit somewhere relevant and ask the people who work in that field.
-Conspiracy supporters mostly just sit at home, guess, assume, imagine and try to convince you they are right!
+Conspiracy supporters mostly just sit at home, guess, assume, imagine, perform no experiments and try to convince you they are right!
 Ohh well.

 More detail in the new edition of the book from 4th October 2018